This page leads you to a veritable olio of stuff I hope

 Words

-Not a few words about a few words, in two main pages.
+Not a few words about a few words, in one

 If you're more intelligent than 98% of humans you can join a club